jorks/MacPkgGen/README.md

 	- `build_package.sh` - builds, signs and notarizes a package
 	- `install_munkipkg.sh` - install the munkipkg dependency as required
 	- `pre-commit` - a git Hook to ensure git compatibility via a BOM.txt file
+	- `install_dependencies.sh` - run this script after you clone an existing project

 ## Create a new Project